nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 For some analyses you need to work only with high quality genotypes (e.g. measure of proportion of shared SNPs for gene flow estimate), while for others you can be more relaxed (e.g. estimate of overall nucleotide diversity).
 We will show later how to accurately estimate summary statistics with low-depth data.

+**BONUS QUESTION**
+Try to set the threshold on -postCutoff to 0.50.
+How many sites do you retrieve?
+Why?
+Which value would you choose?

 ![stage2A](../files/stage2A.png)

 --------------------------------